mehlj/mehlj.github.io/_posts/2022-08-10-OnPremK8s-Impl.md

 Just as we are defining the application and application configuration as code, we will define these two major infrastructure components entirely as code, and leverage automation to provision them.

 # Goal
-An automated, secure, and code-defined pipeline(s) that, when run, provisions virtual machines and bootstraps a production-ready Kubernetes cluster.
+An automated, secure, and code-defined pipeline(s) that, when run, provisions virtual machines and bootstraps a working Kubernetes cluster populated with a Golang REST API.

 # Implementation
 ## Templating